togaritogarikun/setting/README.md

     % brew install gnuplot --with-aquaterm --with-x11

-does not work well with the latest macOS when you download gnuplot.
+does not work well with the recent macOS when you download gnuplot.

 Therefore, in this shell script, gnuplot will be installed not by homebrew.